Oh yes, the MOVING TARGETS from Boston/USA.

-After a very successfull tour in 2018 Ken Chambers (Vocals/Guitar), drummer Emilien Catalano (from Nils ) and bass player Yves Thibault (from Out Of Order) will retured to tour Europe in 2019 with their Album „Wires“.
+After a very successfull EU-tour in 2018 Ken Chambers (Vocals/Guitar), drummer Emilien Catalano (from Nils ) and bass player Yves Thibault (from Out Of Order) returned to tour Europe in 2019 with their Album „Wires“.
 The ball was rolling and in 2020 they released a full new album: „Humbucker“ – a real milestone in their discography.

 Founded in the early 80’s hardcore punk scene, the Moving Targets went their own way at the day their album „burning in water“ was released in 1986.
 Fans of such bands like Hüsker Dü, The Lemonheads, Mission of Burma, Bullet Lavolta or Buffalo Tom love the Moving Targets.

 It’s the extraordinary songwriting and they way how Kenny Chambers is treating his guitar who makes this band to a kind of milestone.
 Open guitar chords, melodic riffs and his often touching vocals – all powered by powerful drums and punchy basslines – all set in a warm sound athmosphere, unique and timeless.
 Crunchy but melodic hardcore punk in-between sixties-mod-rock and early power-pop punk hooklines.
 Definetly an own quality!

 MOVING TARGETS – *Liner Notes for Kenny Chambers Music Box Set ‚Burn One Side‘ by Bill Janovitz (Buffalo Tom 2018)*

 There are bands that matter the most as a kid growing up, stuff essential to your development as a music fan.
 It becomes part of your identity — who you were when you bought that copy of Sticky Fingers, now all battered and roughed up, the zipper on the cover loose and about to fall off.